 The Company calculates basic net loss per share by dividing net loss by the weighted average number of common shares outstanding, excluding restricted common stock.
 The weighted average number of common shares used in the basic and diluted net loss per share calculation includes the pre-funded warrants issued in connection with the Company's November 2020 and June 2022 follow-on offerings as the pre-funded warrants are exercisable at any time for nominal cash consideration.
-As of September 30, 2023 March 31, 2024, 3,320,359 10,681,528 pre-funded warrants have been exercised and 24,369,333 prefunded 17,008,164 pre-funded warrants remain outstanding.
+As of September 30, 2024, 10,681,528 pre-funded warrants have been exercised and 17,008,164 pre-funded warrants remain outstanding.
 The Company has generated a net loss in all periods presented, so the basic and diluted net loss per share are the same, as the inclusion of the potentially dilutive securities would be anti-dilutive.